-7. After engine has warmed up, press the MATERIAL START button on the hardwired material start/stop pendant.
+7. After engine has warmed up, press the MATERIAL START button on the pendant.
 Then toggle the MATERIAL STOP switch on the radio remote transmitter (to the left of the e-stop button on the radio remote transmitter).
 This will ensure that the operator has machine control with the remote.

 NOTE: The material start/stop pendant is the overiding set of controls on this unit.

-To start material flow, the MATERIAL START button on the hardwired material start/stop pendant must be pushed first before either the control panel or the radio remote transmitter will work.
+To start material flow, the MATERIAL START button on the pendant must be pushed first before the radio remote transmitter will work.

-8. Prior to mulch application, increase the engine RPM to its highest setting (press and hold RPM INC button).
+8. Prior to mulch application, increase the engine RPM to its highest setting (press and hold RPM INC button); and allow the ECM to govern the speed.